kojiishi/monitor-input-rs/README.md

 ```shell-session
 monitor-input 2 3
 ```
-The example above lists the 2nd and the 3rd display monitors.
+The example above lists the display monitors of index 2 and 3.

 ## Set the input source